TARGENE/TMLE.jl/docs/src/index.md

 P_0(Y, T, W, C) = P_0(Y|T, W, C) \cdot P_0(T|W) \cdot P_0(W) \cdot P_0(C)
 ```

 Usually, we don't have much information about $P_0$ and don't want to make unrealistic assumptions, thus we will simply state that $P_0 \in \mathcal{M}$ where $\mathcal{M}$ is the space of all probability distributions.
 It turns out that most target quantities of interest in causal inference can be expressed as real-valued functions of $P_0$, denoted by: $\Psi:\mathcal{M} \rightarrow \Re$.
 TMLE works by finding a suitable estimator $\hat{P}_n$ of $P_0$ and then simply substituting it into $\Psi$.
 Fortunately, it is often non necessary to come up with an estimator of the joint distribution $P_0$, instead only subparts of it are required.
-Those are called nuisance parameters because they are not of direct interest and for our purposes, only two nuisance parameters are necessary:
+Those are called nuisance estimands because they are not of direct interest and for our purposes, only two nuisance estimands are necessary:

 ```math
 Q_0(t, w, c) = \mathbb{E}[Y|T=t, W=w, C=c]